matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 ## Introduction

-The 1996 release of Quake broke new ground in game engine realism.
+This week twenty-five years ago, Quake broke new ground in game engine realism.
 For the first time in a commericial game, fully texture mapped 3D scenes were rendered in real-time,  with pre-computed lightmaps adding an extra layer of atmosphere.

-Still, the requirement that the game run in real time on the meagre hardware of twenty-five years ago, placed massive constraints on graphical realism.
+Still, the requirement that the game run in real time on meagre 1996 hardware, placed massive constraints on graphical realism.
 In this post I want to explore how the game can be made to look better, with modern hardware and offline rendering.

 I am going to talk about how I wrote a script for converting Quake demo files into Blender scenes.
 [Blender](https://www.blender.org/) is a free and open